Guardfolio vs Morningstar: which is better for portfolio monitoring?

 Guardfolio

-• Live risk monitoring across all accounts
+• Automated risk monitoring across connected accounts

 • Concentration, drift & ETF overlap alerts